Pylons/pyramid/docs/narr/traversal.rst

 #.
 When traversal ends for any of the reasons in the previous step,
     the the last object found during traversal is deemed to be the :term:`context`.
-If the path has been exhausted when traversal ends, the "view name" is deemed to be the empty string (``''``).
+If the path has been exhausted when traversal ends, the :term:`view name` is deemed to be the empty string (``''``).
 However, if the path was *not* exhausted before traversal terminated, the first remaining path element is treated as the view name.

     Any subsequent path elements after the view name are deemed the :term:`subpath`.
 The subpath is always a sequence of path